scikit-learn-inria-fondation/ParisSprintJanuary2020/workshop.md

 ```

 Bonus exercise: try to modify the code of scikit-learn to make your new test
-fail by making it predicts very large or very small values.
+fail by making it predict very large or very small values.

 ## Collaborative workflow via github (pull requests and code reviews)